pratiksanyaja1998/jsonsheet.com/content/pages/index.md

     background_color: none
   - type: features_section
     features:
-      - title: Syncronized Calendar
+      - title: Handle project your way
         subtitle: >-
-          For true work-life balance

         content: >-
-          Stop juggling between calendar apps and productivity tools — from now on all your appointments and meetings appear in one place.
+            Visualize, plan and manage your projects with custom dashboards.
+Stay on top of progress, timelines and budgets by keeping every team member in the loop.
         actions:
           - label: Learn More
             url: /pricing